sara-nl/picasclient/README.md

 Development & Testing
 ---------------------

-To install `picas` source code for development, first clone the repository and then use [`poetry`](https://python-poetry.org/docs/) to install. `poetry` is a tool for dependency managing and packaging in Python.
-If you don't have `poetry`, install it first with `pipx install poetry`.
+To install the PiCaS source code for development, first clone this repository and then use [`poetry`](https://python-poetry.org/docs/) to install.
+Poetry is a tool for dependency managing and packaging in Python.
+If you don't have Poetry, install it first with `pipx install poetry`.
 ```
 git clone https://github.com/sara-nl/picasclient.git
 cd picasclient
 poetry install --with test
 ```
-Note that poetry will create a virtual environment if it is not running within an activated virtual environment already.
-In that case, you will need to run `poetry run` before your commands to execute them within the poetry virtual environment.
+Note that Poetry will create a virtual environment if it is not running within an activated virtual environment already.
+In that case, you will need to run `poetry run` before your commands to execute them within the Poetry virtual environment.

-If you prefer not to use `poetry`, then you can install with (in a virtual environment):
+If you prefer not to use Poetry, then you can install PiCaS with:
 ```
 pip install -U .
 pip install flake8 pytest
 ```

-To test, run
+To test, run:
 ```
 flake8 picas tests
 pytest tests